By Leslie Underhorn

 Lord Masterly looked appraisingly at Elizabeth before nodding and, she thought, smiling slightly.
 Not for the last time she was piqued by his superior affectations.

 Author's note: This novel will be serialized on this blog, or not.

 Author's continued note: I'd like to take this opportunity to discuss President Trump's recent tweet about the great respect he has for Robert Mueller and his expectation that he, the President, will be exonerated by the FBI Russia investigation.
-He cited constitutional scholar Alan Dershowitz' analysis of the public information about the case, which concluded that Trump is not in apparent legal jeopardy.
-Dershowitz' analysis was persuasive, and you would think the President would want to lay low for a while, perhaps hoping for a national emergency to occupy everyone when his exoneration is announced.
+He cited constitutional scholar Alan Dershowitz' analysis of the public information about the case, which concludes that Trump is not in apparent legal jeopardy because there is "no proof of collusion" (a current mantra for the President).
+Dershowitz' analysis comes across as informed and persuasive, possibly even true- there haven't been any serious refutations of his points.
+You would think, then, that the President would want to lay low for a while, maybe wait until there's a national emergency to distract everyone before crowing about his exoneration.
 Many of his handlers and colleagues no doubt would prefer that route.
-By tweeting about his victory prematurely the President confirms the impression of many that he is intrigued by destruction, by chaos.
+By tweeting about his victory in this provocative manner, the President confirms the impression of many that he is intrigued by destruction, by chaos.

 Chairman Mao's saying comes to mind: "Everything under heaven is chaos; the situation is excellent."
 We should outsmart Mao for once, with a better saying: "Chaos is a mixed blessing."